 One hosting provider you can tap is Siteground, which primarily caters to small businesses that want top-notch yet affordable hosting and customer service plans.

 With your domain name and hosting needs taken care of, you can start building out your website.

 Websites act the same way a physical retail store would.
 For example, your online shop has a storefront through your homepage, a products display section (or pages, in this case), a payment processing area through your checkout, and others.
 Once inside your store, you’ll want to make it as easy as possible for your visitors to learn more about you and find and buy what they want.

 As you build your online store or website, keep these things in mind:

 Aside from being an essential marketing tool, your website also establishes your credibility as a business.
-Whether you’re an executive coach offering your services to clients, or selling cupcakes, books, or clothes, investing in your website is a must.
+Whether you’re a business coach offering your services to clients, or selling cupcakes, lock tagouts, books, or clothes, investing in your website is a must.